 On a recent family vacation my wife and I and our two-year-old visited the Anona UMC Family Experience in Largo, Florida.
 Nicknamed FX, this gathering at 9:30am Sunday is described as a place where kids bring their parents to learn life lessons from Jesus.

 From the clubhouse-style staging to the music and skits, this worship service feels more like a kids variety TV show than a religious ceremony.
-Domenic, the host (and Anona’s Director of Children’s Ministry), jumps onto the stage eliciting the kind of “GOOD MORNING!” from the crowd befitting a Yo Gabba Gabba: Live! show.
+The host (Anona’s Director of Children’s Ministry), jumps onto the stage eliciting the kind of “GOOD MORNING!” from the crowd befitting a Yo Gabba Gabba: Live! show.
 Middle school dancers lead motions for the praise music.
 High school actors play out the themes of the day’s scripture in a series of scenes reminiscent of any number of Disney Channel shows.

 This is a church gathering designed to communicate the Gospel through media languages familiar to young people.
 It also encourages adults to be present and to practice having faith like a child.